 Ecologists, physiologists, developmental biologists, geneticists, evolutionary biologists, and mathematicians make up the staff at Zoology.
 As a result, there is considerable flexibility in the choice of Zoology courses you can take.

 Topics Covered by Zoology Papers

 - animal physiology and evolution

 Our courses also have a strong New Zealand flavour with an emphasis on the unique nature of our animals and their conservation and management problems.

-We offer the traditional qualifications in Zoology; however, the Department of Zoology also contributes significantly to a large number of other undergraduate and postgraduate degree programmes:
+We offer the traditional qualifications in Zoology, and the Department of Zoology contributes significantly to a number of other undergraduate and postgraduate degree programmes:

 Remember when planning your course to consider:

 - your career aspirations

 - personal subject interests

 We also recommend students to recognise the importance of developing a solid science background (not only in biology but also in subjects such as chemistry, physics, geology or geography) and mathematical, statistical and computing skills.